thomd/llm-tools-weather-forecast/README.md

 # llm-tools-weather-forecast

-Tool for the [llm CLI](https://github.com/simonw/llm) to get a current weather forecast for a given city.
+Tool for the [llm](https://github.com/simonw/llm) CLI to get a current weather forecast for a given city.

-> [!IMPORTANT]
+> [!CAUTION]
 > This tool was created for educational purposes only.
 It is not meant for production or the like.

 ## Installation